zyantific/continuum/README.md

 **This project is still work in progress and not suitable for production use.**

 ## Features
-- Allows quick navigation between many IDA instances
+- Quick navigation between many IDA instances
   - Project explorer widget in IDA's "sidebar"
   - Pressing `SHIFT + F` on an `extrn` symbol navigates to the instance where the symbol is defined
   - If required, new IDA instances are automatically spawned for IDBs with no instance open